 Appealing to the Next Level of Appeals

-For more information about filing a Level 2 appeal, visit the "Appeals and Grievances" section of Medicare.gov.
+For more information about filing a Level 2 appeal, visit the "Claims & Appeals" section of Medicare.gov.

 Please note that the Office of Medicare Hearings and Appeals is responsible only for the Level 3 claims appeals and certain Medicare entitlement appeals and Part B premium appeals.
 OMHA is not responsible for levels 1, 2, 4, and 5 of the appeals process.
 OMHA provides additional information on other levels of appeals to help you understand the appeals process in a broad context.